frictionlessdata/datapackage/json-table-schema/index.md

 version: 1.0-pre15
 updated: 17 November 2016
 created: 12 November 2012
-summary: This RFC defines a simple schema for tabular data.
-The schema is designed to be expressible in JSON.
+summary: A JSON-based format for defining the structure of a table, including field validation rules, primary and foreign keys.
+It can be used for any tabular data, regardless of format.
 ietf-keywords: true
 ---